Page owner: Training director

 These options are for improvers who have a background in the subject area and experienced members wanting to extend their skill set.
-At present we offer mentoring in biomedical journals (copy-editing only), academic law, academic music and fiction (all editing with some proofreading); we plan to add medical editing and other options.
+At present we offer mentoring in biomedical journals (copy-editing only) and academic law; we plan to add medical editing, academic music and fiction.

 All applicants will be expected to show sufficient knowledge of the specialism, including its terminology, conventions and readership.
 For further details of entry requirements, please see the specialist mentoring FAQs.
 Any member can apply, but Entry-level and Intermediate members will need to show they have completed two courses, one from each of these lists (which include some discontinued or planned courses):

 1. SfEP Copy-editing 1: Introduction, SfEP Copy-editing 2: Progress/Headway, PTC Basic copy-editing, PTC Basic proofreading, PTC Copy-editing, SfEP Proofreading 2: Progress, or suitable in-house training [please ask];